Fiserv/Commerce-Hub/docs/carat/Master-Data/Dynamic-Descriptor.md

 > ##### Note
 >
 > This field has limited platform availability.
-For more information, please contact your Account Representative.
+For more information, please contact your account representative.

 ---